fcuny/jitterbug/README.md

     perl scripts/builder.pl -c config.yml

-Now, when you commit to a project that has a Jitterbug post-receive hook, the builder check every 30 seconds for a new task and build and test your projects!
+Now, when you commit to a project that has a Jitterbug post-receive hook, the builder check periodically for a new task and build and test your projects!